Does my transaction require an appraisal?

 Appraisers use three common approaches when establishing the value of a given property:

-- Income Approach: In this approach, the potential net income of the property is capitalized to arrive at a property value.
+In this approach, we arrive at a property value by capitalizing the potential net income of the subject property.
 This approach is suited to income-producing properties and is usually used in conjunction with other valuation methods.
 The process of converting a future income stream into a present value is known as capitalization.

-- Cost Approach: In this approach, the following formula is used to arrive at the property value: Value of the land (vacant), added to the cost to reconstruct the subject property, as new on the date of value, less accrued depreciation the building suffers in comparison with a new building.
-This approach is only used, in conjunction with the Sales Comparison (market) Approach and Income Approach IF the subject property is 5 years old or newer.
+In this approach, there is a used to arrive at the property value.
+We take Value of the land (vacant), added to the cost to reconstruct the subject property, as new on the date of value.
+We then subtract the accrued depreciation the building suffers in comparison with a new building.
+The Sales Comparison (market) Approach is used in conjunction with this approach.
+We use the Income Approach IF the subject property is 5 years old or newer.
 If the subject property is older than 5 years, this approach will not be used.

-After a thorough exercise of the three approaches, and usually just the first two approaches, a “reconciliation” of the values is made and a final estimate or opinion of value is determined.
+An appraiser determines a final estimate or opinion of value after a “reconciliation” of the various valuation methods..
+This is after a thorough exercise of the three approaches, and usually just the first two approaches.
 While most appraisers intend for their appraisals to be objective, many times an appraisal can be subjective and therein lies the rub and the single largest difficulty in today’s commercial loan financing is the valuation.
 If the appraisal comes in too low, the loan may very well not go forward.
 Fortunately, low ball appraisals are relatively seldom.

 Who owns the Appraisal?

 It is certainly possible.
 In most cases, changing the lender does not mean you will have to pay for another appraisal.
 The first lender can conceivably transfer the appraisal to the new lender.
-Some appraisal firms may charge a small fee, however, because there is clerical work involved in editing the appraisal to reflect the lender.
+Some appraisal firms may charge a small fee.
+Editing the appraisal to reflect and/or to assign the appraisal to a new lender requires clerical work.
 This fee is called an “Appraisal Retype Fee.”
 However, the lender who first ordered the appraisal has the right to refuse to transfer the appraisal to another lender.
 In this event, an entirely new appraisal would be required.

 Who determines the sales price of commercial property?

 The seller of the property is the person who sets the price of the property, not the appraiser.
 This is because sellers normally do not order an appraisal when selling their property.
-Sellers wish to obtain the highest selling price possible for their commercial properties, and hence do not wish to be bound by the appraiser’s valuation of their property.
-The real estate agent, who receives a percentage of the sales price as compensation and often represents the seller in the transaction, normally assists the seller in setting the sales price.
+Sellers wish to obtain the highest selling price possible for their commercial properties.
+Hence, they do not wish to be bound by the appraiser’s valuation of their property.
+The real estate agent receives a percentage of the sales price as compensation for selling the subject property.
+Often the agent represents the seller in the transaction.
+Furthermore, most commonly the agent assists the seller in setting the sales price.